 U.S. politics has grown increasingly divisive in recent years, and between the 24 hour news cycle and social media, it’s almost impossible to avoid the tension.
-And with the 2020 election just around the corner, many are left navigating feelings of fear and distress.
+With a near constant stream of breaking news headlines, many are left navigating feelings of fear and distress.

 According to a recent study by the American Psychological Association, 69 percent of Americans say the future of our nation is a significant source of stress, and 62 percent say they are stressed by the current political climate.
-Researchers also found that the upcoming political election is causing more stress than the 2016 election.
 Likewise, a study by the University of Nebraska-Lincoln, found that one in five Americans are sleepless or have had friendships damaged over politics.

 How can stress impact my health?